All Episodes

 The fact that the United States Senate, by the way, every other country in its immigration program understands that.

-No, but why why do you think people who come here illegally are like gagging for some path to citizenship?
+Why do you think people who come here illegally are like gagging for some path to citizenship?

 They're coming here essentially for economic reasons, and there may or may not be advantages to U.S. citizenship.

-This idea that uh the senators are arguing over uh the the uh time at which they'll get a proper official green card, the time at which they'll get a proper official certificate, the time in which they'll get an official welcome letter from Joe Biden, none of that makes any difference.
+This idea that the senators are arguing over the time at which they'll get a proper official green card, the time at which they'll get a proper official certificate, the time at which they'll get an official welcome letter from Joe Biden.

-Once they've got the official legal status, all the rest all the rest is applesauce, all the rest is details.
+Once they've got the official legal status, all the rest is applesauce.

-Another great story I don't want to l let go by today, this is from the Boston Globe.
+Another great story I don't want to let go by today.

-Liz Kavalchek.
+Liz Kovalchek.

-People have noticed that suddenly there's certain kind of fees, a certain type of fee seems to be creeping up uh in their medical bills.
+People have noticed that suddenly there's certain kind of fees, a certain type of fee seems to be creeping up in their medical bills.

-The surgeon billed two hundred and fifty dollars for his service.
+The surgeon billed $250 for his service.

 If you question any item on the bill, they'll roll it back.